tannerrj/cfmapper-content/README.md

 A working installation of the Crossfire server complete with maps and archetypes.

-More details on the server build process is found on the [Compiling the Crossfire Server](http://wiki.cross-fire.org/dokuwiki/doku.php/server:server_compiling) wiki page
+More details on the server build process is found on the [Compiling the Crossfire Server](http://wiki.cross-fire.org/dokuwiki/doku.php/server:server_compiling) wiki page.

 ## Installation